Egg River

 The Egg River is a 16 mi tributary of the Otter Tail River of Minnesota in the United States.
 It flows through a chain of lakes in the Tamarac National Wildlife Refuge and the White Earth Indian Reservation in Becker County, Minnesota.

-Egg River, as well as the Egg Lakes through which it flows, is an English translation of the original Ojibway word for the stream and proximate habitat, once characterized as a nesting area for water-loving birds.
+Egg River, as well as the Egg Lakes through which it flows, is an English translation of the original Ojibwe word for the stream and proximate habitat, once characterized as a nesting area for water-loving birds.